 Don’t believe me?
 Just check out my local’s guide to Bristol: the food edition!
 Oh, and this is just some of the great eateries in Bristol.
 It’s safe to say that my Bristol food guide is going to keep on growing!

 If you were to ask me “Should I move to Bristol?”, then my answer would simply be: “Yes, you totally should!
-There are so many reasons why it’s easy to fall in love with Bristol!”
+There are so many reasons why!”

-Although let’s face it, I’m a biased resident having called this home for the past 5 years.
+Although let’s face it, I’m a biased resident having called this home for the past five years.
 But don’t just take my word for it – let the awards speak for itself!